angular/angular/goldens/public-api/platform-server/index.api.md

 import { ApplicationRef } from '@angular/core';
 import { EnvironmentProviders } from '@angular/core';
 import * as i0 from '@angular/core';
-import * as i1 from '@angular/common/http';
-import * as i2 from '@angular/platform-browser/animations';
+import * as i1 from '@angular/platform-browser/animations';
-import * as i3 from '@angular/platform-browser';
+import * as i2 from '@angular/platform-browser';
 import { InjectionToken } from '@angular/core';
 import { PlatformRef } from '@angular/core';
 import { Provider } from '@angular/core';